 Before you begin, familiarize yourself with the following tutorials:

 Each pixel draws as much as 60mA (all three RGB LEDs on for full brightness white).
 In theory, FLORA can drive up to 500 pixels at 30 FPS (above which it will run out of RAM).
+Circuit Playground Express can drive more than that.
 However, above about 20 pixels (and/or if the overall length of conductive thread exceeds ~6 feet/2 meters), the nontrivial resistance of the thread adds up and can affect the power supply.
 For large quantities of pixels over 20 or if you need to insulate your circuit, you should upgrade to silicone coated stranded core wire, which will provide better conductivity for the pixels - the current draw will add up fast!

 Pictured above: a FLORA prototype with v1 pixels